Microwave-optical spectroscopy of Rydberg excitons in the ultrastrong driving regime: The Model

 \section{The Model}

 The calculations exploit the general non-Hermitian Floquet theory of linear absorption spectroscopy recently outlined in \cite{Potvliege_2024}.
+The data and code used in this paper are available at \cite{paper_data}.
 The Hamiltonian of our model can be thought of as the sum of a field-free Hamiltonian (figure \ref{fig:exp}b: solid horizontal lines), a coupling term between the valence band and the exciton states (figure \ref{fig:exp}b: dashed arrows), and another between pairs of exciton states (figure \ref{fig:exp}b: solid arrows).
 This can be written, respectively, as

 or, making the rotating wave approximation for the probe field after transformation to slowly rotating coordinates by the unitary transformation $\hat{U} = \ket{0}\bra{0} + \sum_{j\not= 0} \exp{i\omega_\text{p}t}\ket{j}\bra{j}$,